ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-james-wheelock.md

 I cannot find any other records for James in *The Records of the Reformed Protestant Dutch Church on Staten Island*, including many pages of gravestone transcriptions, with the exception of the single baptism record shown above.
 I cannot find James on FindAGrave or Ancestry.

-I have reached out to both the Reformed Dutch Church and Moravian Cemetery (where I believe he is most likely to be buried) to get more information on James, especially birth and death dates, confirmation on where he is buried and a possible cause of death.
+I am attempting to get more information on James, especially birth and death dates, confirmation on where he is buried and a possible cause of death.
+I have reached out to both the Reformed Dutch Church and Moravian Cemetery, the two most likely places for James to be buried.
+Upon inquiring, Moravian Cemetery did not have a record for James.

-Finally, the data above is taken from transcribed records of the Reformed Dutch Church.
-Therefore, I cannot rule out the possibility that "Wheelock" was mis-transcription from "Hallock".